tjansson60/sinthgunt/README.txt

 Copyright 2009 Kåre Hartvig Jensen (kare1234@gmail.com) and Thomas R. N. Jansson (tjansson@tjansson.dk).

-The Nobel Converter is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+The Sinthgung Converter is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.